nuuuwan/news_lk3_data/README.md

 In a budget for 2024 presented to parliament in November, the tax target was revised down to 2,596 billion rupees, or 9.2 percent of GDP.

 But the actual collections have turned out to be 2,720 billion rupees for 2023, which is 8.9 percent of GDP.

+With non tax revenues of 100 billion rupees, lower than expected, total revenues were 3,048.8 billion rupees or 11 percent of GDP, in slightly lower than the 11.3 percent in the original budget but in line with the 10.9 percent IMF projection.

 ...